Trepanning: Prehistoric evidence

 Trepanation dates back to 7,000–10,000 years ago, is perhaps the oldest surgical procedure for which there is archaeological evidence, and in some areas may have been quite widespread.
+Trepanation is a worldwide practice that was extremely common during the Neolithic era.
 The main pieces of archaeological evidence are in the forms of human remains.
 At one burial site in France dated to 6500 BCE, 40 out of 120 prehistoric skulls found had trepanation holes.
 At the time only around 40% of people survived the procedure.
+A skull of a child in an Harappan burial at Lothal dated to 2200 BCE shows signs of trepanation.

 More than 1,500 trephined skulls from the Neolithic period (representing 5–10% of all cranial remains from that era) have been uncovered throughout the world – from Europe, Siberia, China and the Americas.
 Most of the trephined crania belong to adult males, but women and children are also represented.

 There also exists evidence of trepanation being performed on a cow in France around 3400–3000 BCE.
 If performed while alive, the cow did not survive the procedure.
 It is unclear if this was performed as a veterinary procedure, medical experimentation or for other unknown reasons.
 However, it could be the earliest archaeological example of veterinary surgery or animal medical experimentation.

 Pre-Columbian Mesoamerica

 In the more recent times of postclassical pre-Columbian Mesoamerica, evidence for the practice of trepanation and an assortment of other cranial deformation techniques comes from a variety of sources, including physical cranial remains of burials, allusions in iconographic artworks and reports from the post-colonial period.

 Among New World societies, trepanning is most commonly found in the Andean civilizations, such as pre-Incan cultures.
 For example, the Paracas culture Ica, situated in what is now known as Ica, located south of Lima.
+The oldest skull can be found in Paracas culture (700BC - AD300).
+Roman cultures left behind evidence of the practice by leaving lectures and writings written by scholars.
 Trepanation has also been found in the Muisca Confederation (in modern-day Colombia) and the Inca Empire.
+The Inca Empire used trepanation as a treatment for epilepsy and medicine.
+The rate of skulls being found in Perú were significantly high.
+Between 11 and 40% of skulls were found throughout different parts of the area.
+Instruments and techniques used in Perú seemed advanced due to the number of trephined skulls that missed the midline of the skull.
+This suggests that these cultures tried to decrease the risks and damages of this procedure.
+Avoiding the midline of the skull reduced damage to the cerebral sagittal sinus.
+This reflects the improvement in the survival rate increasing over time to 80%.
 In both, even cranioplasty existed.
 The prevalence of trepanation among Mesoamerican civilizations is much lower, at least judging from the comparatively few trepanned crania that have been uncovered.